 Best known for:

-Andrea Catherwood is a Northern Irish television presenter and journalist.
+Andrea Catherwood is a well regarded international television presenter and journalist.

 Following an honours degree in Law from the University of Manchester, in 1990 Andrea Catherwood joined Ulster Television where she spent three years as a news and features reporter.
 In 1993 she joined NBC Asia in Hong Kong as a news reporter, covering the handover of Hong Kong to China and the 1997 stock-market turmoil.
 She travelled extensively throughout Asia, and in Burma interviewed opposition leader Aung San Suu Kyi,